jwithington/personal-goals/README.md

 4. Improve Health
 5. Spend More Time With Family

-# February 22, 2016
+# February 28, 2016

-### This Week's Focus: Getting On Track With Projects, Courses, and Goals
+### Apply for Jobs, Learn Stuff Strategically, Family Time

 ## Things I'll do This Week: